Page 1 of 3

-This sort of design does produce the smallest possible products but it can also make them difficult to actually produce.
+This sort of design does produce the smallest possible products but it can also make them difficult to actually produce and very difficult to fix.
 At first this didn't matter so much because they were being sold in kit form.
 An experienced constructor can cope with, and even enjoy, the challenge of getting a kit to work!

 The kits continued to be produced.
 The Micro-6 radio smaller than a match box, the TR750 power amplifier and a range of pulse width modulated PWM amplifiers.
 Apart from being impossible to make work, the PWM amplifiers were the first excursion Sinclair Radionics took into digital electronics.

 All of the kits were advertised in Sinclair's own instantly recognisable style.
 They made people want to own the product - they were exciting and all part of achieving the right image.
 This image extended to the first range of non-kit completely finished products, a range of Hi-Fi products impressed the enthusiasts with their modern looks.

 In 1970 Sinclair Radionics moved in to a huge building, The Mill, on the banks of the Great Ouse.
 The company had grown from a seller of kits to a manufacturing company.
 It was also large enough to allow Sinclair to start to indulge his interests - or should that be obsessions.
 He wanted to build a tiny TV, and research on suitable tubes was started.